-With one of the liveliest underwater scenes on the planet, this world-famous tropical paradise is home to over 530 species of coral, 700 species of mollusk, and 1,300 types of fish.
-Despite the magnetism of exotic species and a breathtaking island view, Raja Ampat remains largely pristine because of its remote location and vast locality.
-More than just a divers’ paradise, Raja Ampat also makes an unforgettable destination for birdwatchers, photographers, adventurers, and even those who long for a luxury vacation with an amazing view in a faraway island.
+With an incredibly lively underwater scene, this tropical paradise is home to more than 530 species of coral, 700 species of mollusk and 1,300 types of fish.
+Despite the magnetism of exotic species and a breathtaking island view, Raja Ampat remains largely pristine, largely thanks to the remote location.
+More than just a divers’ paradise, Raja Ampat is also unforgettable for birdwatchers, photographers and adventurers.
+Hell, even if you just long for a luxury vacation with an amazing view, you’ll have a great time.

-Considered Bali’s art and culture capital, Ubud charms tourists beyond its elegant art galleries and lively traditional performances.
-Ubud is also one of the most beautiful neighborhoods in the popular island destination.
-The famed Tegalalang Rice Terrace, for example, is a must-visit spot while in Bali.
-Ubud’s lush tropical jungles, calming rivers, and other natural features have also provided many wellness establishments with a serene atmosphere.
-Even a casual stroll or meal in this locality may come with a lovely view of nature or architecture.
+Considered the art and culture capital of Bali, Ubud charms with elegant art galleries and lively traditional performances.
+It’s also a beautiful neighborhood: the Tegalalang Rice Terrace, for example, is a must-visit spot while in Bali.
+The lush jungles and calming rivers have also provided many wellness retreats with a serene atmosphere.
+Even a casual stroll or meal in this locality could easily come with a lovely view of nature or architecture.

 Located off the coast of mainland Sumatra, Bangka Belitung Island is famed for its idyllic beaches with blissful white sand, iconic granite boulders, and palm trees.
 But beyond the translucent water and hypnotizing sunsets, the locality is also home to impressive cultural and historical landmarks—many of which are heritage buildings from the colonial era—that suit the charming natural view.
 From this archipelago, tourists can also venture to the surrounding smaller inhabited islands for even more pristine natural beauty.

-This charming Indonesian village in Flores has been gaining more recognition worldwide for its unique charm.
-Its iconic cone-shaped main houses, aligned beautifully against the backdrop of picturesque mountains and occasional mist, are adored by domestic and international tourists alike.
-Located in a remote highland, don’t miss the surrounding nature, with its thriving orchids, wildlife, and tropical greeneries.
+The unique charm of this village in Flores has earned it more and more recognition worldwide.
+The cone-shaped houses align beautifully against the backdrop of mountains and mist; they’re adored by domestic and international tourists alike.
+Don’t miss the surrounding nature either, with thriving orchids, wildlife and tropical greeneries all nearby.

 This charming town in West Sumatra is at the forefront of tourism in the province.
-At 930 meters (3,051 feet) above sea level, this town has a glorious highland view and crisp fresh air.
-Bukittinggi has breathtaking nature, a long history, and extraordinary cultural values, all of which attracts many tourists each year.
-Popular destinations include the majestic Sianok Canyon, the Japanese WWII underground tunnels, Dutch hilltop fortress Fort de Kock, Pasar Atas traditional market, and the iconic Jam Gadang clock tower, which was built during the colonial era in 1926.
+At 930m (3,051ft) above sea level, it has a glorious highland view and crisp air.
+Popular destinations include the majestic Sianok Canyon, Japanese WWII tunnels, hilltop fortress Fort de Kock, Pasar Atas market and Jam Gadang clock tower, which was built during the colonial era in 1926.